A new algebraic structure in the standard model of particle physics: Application to NCG

-Note that, unlike the previous conditions which all corresponded to traditional NCG axioms and assumptions, this final condition corresponds to a {\it new} condition (like the new second-order condition described above); and (again like the second order condition) this new condition is only non-trivial when $\epsilon=-1$. \end{itemize}
+Note that, unlike the previous few conditions which all corresponded to traditional NCG axioms and assumptions, this final condition corresponds to a {\it new} condition (like the new second-order condition described above); and (again like the second order condition) this new condition is only non-trivial when $\epsilon=-1$. \end{itemize}

-So far in this subsection, we have focused on explaining how the requirement $B$ is an associative $\ast$-DGA unifies and explains a long list of the traditional axioms and assumptions of NCG.
-Let us end this Subsection by summarizing a few of the key ways that formalism we have set up {\it differs} from traditional NCG: \begin{itemize} \item We differ from the traditional NCG formalism in our representation of how $d[\hat{a}]$ and $d[\hat{a}]^{\ast}$ act on $H$.
-Fundamentally this is because our grading for $H$ differs from the traditional one in NCG. \item We obtain novel "second-order" constraints $[d[\hat{a}],h,d[\hat{a}']^{\ast}]=[d[\hat{a}]^{\ast},h,d[\hat{a}']]=0$ which are only non-trivial when $\epsilon''=-1$. \item We obtain another novel constraint $d[d[\hat{a}^{\ast}]=0$ which is only non-trivial when $\epsilon''=-1$. \end{itemize} In the following section, we will see how these differences resolve several key puzzles in the NCG formulation of the standard model of particle physics.
+So far in this subsection, we have focused on explaining how the requirement that $B$ is an associative $\ast$-DGA, together with the simplest choice of grading on $H$, unifies and explains a long list of the traditional axioms and assumptions of NCG.
+Let us end this Subsection by summarizing a few of the key ways in which our construction {\it differs} from traditional NCG: \begin{itemize} \item We differ from the traditional NCG formalism in our representation of how $d(\hat{a})$ and $d(\hat{a})^{\ast}$ act on $H$.
+Fundamentally this is because our grading for $H$ differs from the traditional one in NCG. \item We obtain novel "second-order" constraints $[d(\hat{a}),h,d(\hat{a}')^{\ast}]=[d(\hat{a})^{\ast},h,d(\hat{a}')]=0$ which are only non-trivial when $\epsilon''=-1$. \item We obtain another novel constraint (\ref{new_2nd_order}) which is only non-trivial when $\epsilon''=-1$. \end{itemize} In the following section, we will see how these differences resolve several key puzzles in the NCG formulation of the standard model of particle physics.